zachjjohns/emojional-starter/README.md

 ## Setup

-Choose ONE computer to work on.
-We highly recommend finding a pairing station and plugging into a monitor so you can see better!
+- Fork this repository to your GitHub account
-- Clone this repo down to the selected machine
+- Clone your version of the repo down to your selected machine
 - Read this README thoroughly, then begin working!

 When you open the project in your text editor and the browser, you'll notice that the HTML and CSS have been written - your job is to implement the functionality with JavaScript!
-If you would like to change any class or ID names, be our guest.
+If you would like to change any class or ID names currently in the HTML, be our guest.

 ## Submission - Round 1